syndbg/syndbg.github.io/content/review-unix-haters-handbook.md

 The Unix Haters Handbook is a rather interesting compilation of messages and issues with the Unix operating system, edited by Simson Garfinkel.

 Reading this now, in 2014, is really refreshing.
 You see a lot of Unix problems explained in details, most of which are just pure hate, but anyway it's somewhat accurate.
-The author really gave his best to reach the Guiness Record for most emails quoted in a book.
+The author really gave his best to reach the Guinness Record for most emails quoted in a book.
 I think he might've won!

 So, as you guessed, this book isn't all that relevant in 2014.
 The `Security` and `rm forever` problems may still be considered relevant by some, even today, but as the GUI progressed a lot, the latter isn't an issue for the casual user.